hindu-comm/weblogs/manasataramgini/2012/05/2012-05-30_some-inquiries-into-the-shrilankan-past.md

 buddha in the future.
 May you O nArAyaNa kindly accept our offerings of flowers and tAmbula.

-vasudevaH parabrahmA tanmUrtiH puruShottama |
+vasudevaH parabrahmA tanmUrtiH puruShottama \|
-avyaktash cha nirguNash cha prAshAntAtmA tathaiva cha |
+avyaktash cha nirguNash cha prAshAntAtmA tathaiva cha \|
-tvAm eva shrI mahAviShNus sunAmnA pujayAmy aham ||
+tvAm eva shrI mahAviShNus sunAmnA pujayAmy ahaM \|\|

-OM hraM hrIM hrUM shrI mahAviShNu devAnAm adhideva asmin shubha kShaNe bhArata varShe pUrva-bhAgAt A gamat; abhighR^iNa, abhighR^iNa, nivAsaya, AdhAraya, AdhAraya, rakSha, rakSha, jayatu, jayatu ||
+OM hraM hrIM hrUM shrI mahAviShNu devAnAm adhideva asmin shubha kShaNe bhArata varShe pUrva-bhAgAt A gamat; abhighR^iNa, abhighR^iNa, nivAsaya, AdhAraya, AdhAraya, rakSha, rakSha, jayatu, jayatu \|\|

 The first two shloka-s are in pAlI-sIMhala hybrid and represent the nAstika element.
 The remaining two are essentially saMskR^ita and the